What We Do ~ GFWC Club Manual and More

 • Nutrition is a key element in the quest for good health.
 Wise food choices, proper usage of vitamins and supplements, and food allergy awareness help maintain a healthy lifestyle free of weakened conditions and chronic illness.

-• Physical and emotional care encompasses behaviors to manage a healthy body, mind, and spirt throughout life.
-This includes physical, intellectual, emotional, spiritual, environmental, and social wellbeing.
-The human body, mind, and spirit comprise our health and wellness.
-To improve our well being, we must address three key components: nutrition, disease prevention, and physical and emotional care.
+• Physical and emotional care encompass behaviors to manage a healthy body, mind, and spirit throughout life.
+This includes physical, intellectual, emotional, spiritual, environmental, and social well-being.

 GFWC Advancement Plans

 Because of the integral nature of the GFWC Advancement Plans, these plans are recognized as core Advancement areas of any successful program.
-Each of these areas will have an advancement section in the GFWC Club Manual.
+Each of these areas has advancement section in the GFWC Club Manual.

 You can sign into the GFWC Member Portal to access.